Are The Profound Transformations Triggered by The Emergence of Industry 4.0 Calling Into Question The Use of The Term CMMS?

 Technology is moving too fast

 Furthermore, the technology used by these software did not evolve, and it is very complicated to adapt it to offer applications like the ones we like to use in our daily lives.
 Users are facing ten-year-old technologies regarding programming or databases, and it is usually complicated to carry out the migration.
-CMMS editors are facing a technological gap between their own solution and the current technologies.
+Maintenance management software editors are facing a technological gap between their own solution and the current technologies.

 We should also mention bad project and development management from CMMS editors, providing a new version of their maintenance software every 3 years rather than on a regular and frequent basis.
 The arrival of the SaaS model should help some software editors upgrade their app - for free hopefully, knowing that editors usually tend to charge for these.